 Intern Support Time — Although interns will connect with one another in a variety of trainings and supervision, one hour a week is protected intern support time.
 This time is reserved for the intern cohort to connect and process any issues as needed.
 The training director will routinely check in with the interns during this time to address any questions and concerns interns may have.

 Dissertation — If interns have not completed their dissertation, they will have two hours weekly throughout the year to devote to work on their dissertation.
 With approval from the training director, this time can be used for other professional development projects (e.g. submitting a publication).
 Based on the ebb and flow of the university calendar, there may be additional times during the year in which interns could devote more time to their dissertation.

-Interns will have aproximately six allotted hours to engage in case management, including writing case notes, returning phone calls, consulting with staff or psychiatric residents, and reviewing tape.
-Two of these hours are alotted to cover the crisis walk-in block.
+Administrative — Interns will have approximately six allotted hours to engage in case management, including writing case notes, returning phone calls, consulting with staff or psychiatric residents, and reviewing tape.
+Two of these hours are allotted to cover the crisis walk-in block.